gmazzap/Hierarchy/README.md

 Note that array items are **not** file names, are **template hierarchy items**.

-Think at the array returned as a code representation of the template hierarchy graph on Codex:
+Think at the array returned as a code representation of the [template hierarchy graph](http://wphierarchy.com/):
-Hierarchy class returns an item for each box of the chart.
+Hierarchy  returns an item for each box of the chart.

 Array keys are the branches in Template hierarchy graph that makes sense for current query.